 - Students are to arrive after 8:00 a.m. and before 8:20 a.m.
-There is no supervision of students before 8:00 a.m. unless the student is enrolled in the Early Riser program. - CCA offers valet drop-off service, and staff will escort students from their driver's car.
-Valet service begins at 8:00 a.m., and parents must follow the designated traffic flow pattern. - If parents choose to park and drop-off their student, they must park in the designated parking areas and walk their child to the school entrance.

-- Parents may not leave cars unattended in the drive through area at any time.
+There is no supervision of students before 8:00 a.m. unless the student is enrolled in the Early Riser program. - Parents are responsible for ensuring the safe arrival of their child in the Early Riser room by either walking the child to the location or by visual/verbal confirmation that the student is with the Early Riser staff. - CCA offers valet drop-off service, and staff will escort students from their driver's car.
+Valet service begins at 8:00 a.m., and parents must follow the designated traffic flow pattern. - If parents choose to park and drop-off their student, they must park in the designated parking areas and walk their child to the school entrance. - Parents may not leave cars unattended in the drive through area at any time.
 If it becomes necessary to accompany a student to their classroom, parents are asked to park in the designated parking area. - Students arriving after 8:20 a.m. must obtain a tardy slip from the office before entering the classroom.